LIS-Cross-National-Data-Center/lissyrtools/README.md

 ### Local version

 When working with `lissyrtools` locally, use `lissyuse()`, along with the [sample files](https://www.lisdatacenter.org/resources/self-teaching/) made available in the package.
-We equipped this package with 3 sample files (1 for h-level and 1 for p-level) for LIS, and 2 sample files foe LWS:
+We equipped this package with 3 sample files (1 for h-level and 1 for p-level) for LIS, and 2 sample files for LWS:

 -   `italy_14_lis_h`; `italy_14_lis_p`; `italy_14_lws_h` and `italy_14_lws_p`;